Pruning Hollies

 dead-holly-leaves-and-branches.jpg

-Evergreen hollies if they are growing in a hedge should be pruned to keep them to a single height.
-On evergreen hollies, try not to cut the leaves.
-What will happen then as the season continues the cut leaf will brown at the edges and you will see it all summer.
-To control height, the recommendation is to remove ¼ to 1/3 of the oldest branches.
+Evergreen hollies grown as a hedge should be pruned to keep them to a single height.
+On evergreen hollies, make cuts just above a bud and try not to cut the leaves.
+Any cut leaves will brown at the edges and look unsightly all summer.
+To control height, the recommendation is to remove 1/4 to 1/3 of the oldest branches.
 Other hollies may be pruned to keep their original shape.

 Holly Pruning Tips